ufs-community/land-DA_workflow/doc/source/BuildingRunningTesting/BuildRunLandDA.rst

 where ``<platform>`` is ``hera`` or ``orion``.

+.. _configure-expt:

 Modify the Workflow Configuration YAML
 ========================================

 The ``develop`` branch includes two default experiments:

+   * A Jan.
+3, 2000 00z sample case using the UFS Noah-MP land component.
    * A Dec.
 21, 2019 00z sample case using the UFS Land Driver.
-   * A Jan.
-3, 2000 00z sample case using the UFS Noah-MP land component.

 Copy the experiment settings into ``land_analysis.yaml``: